 Wrap it in a bow and they make the most beautiful gifts.

 These wonderfully scented dough bowl candles will make your home feel so cozy especially on a crisp autumn night.
 The scent of the pumpkin essential oil is divine!
+For each season you can change out the essential oil with other popular scents.

 You can find the tutorial on the chunky knit pumpkin right here.